'It will be found, in fact, that the ingenious are always fanciful, and the truly imaginative never otherwise than analytic'.-Edgar Allan Poe

 'If I may enquire Dr Brodie, what can you tell me with clarity, about Callum MacClure?'
 I asked inquisitively.

-'Simply, that the person you have mentioned detective was a very disturbed man, when he came and when he left the asylum', he said.
+'Simply, that the person you have mentioned inspector was a very disturbed man, when he came and when he left the asylum', he said.

 'By Jove, are you implying doctor that he was released in the abhorrent state of his insanity?
 Why was he released onto the public in the first place, if he was an impending peril to society?
 It makes no bloody sense at all doctor!'
 I expressed with sudden outrage and astonishment.